Lease-Signing Tips

 Tip #3: Read the Lease Carefully

-Tip #4: Visit Before you Sign
+Tip #4: Visit Before You Sign

 It is a good idea to visit your actual property in person before signing.
 Do not take a friend’s word or online photos in place of an actual walk-through of your potential house/unit, and bring along a walk-through checklist.